-This fact box will help you to weigh the benefits and harms of the combined vaccine against measles, mumps, and rubella (MMR).
+This fact box is is one of three fact boxes designed to help you weigh the benefits and side effects of the MMR combination vaccination against rubella, mumps, and measles in young children.
 The focus of this fact box is on rubella.
-The information and numbers are based on the best scientific evidence currently available.
+The information and figures do not offer a definitive assessment.
+They are based on the best current scientific evidence available.

 The table may be read as follows: